Breathing & Meditation

 • Hold empty for 4 counts (creating lightness)

-Why this works: The extended full hold builds internal heat and energy (Agni), while the standard exhale prevents the excessive relaxation that Kapha types do not need more of.
+Why this works: The extended full hold builds internal heat and Agni.
+The standard exhale prevents the excessive relaxation Kapha does not need more of.

 Practice tips:

-• Sit upright with no back support to maintain alertness
+• Sit upright with no back support.
+Stay alert

 • Best times: morning (to clear sleep heaviness), after lunch (to prevent post-meal drowsiness), or before exercise